julianfigueroaGL/gorilla-cast-docs/docs/basics/index.md

 The components in Flux's architecture interact more like an EventBus and less like an MVC.
 As mentioned earlier, Flux is not actually a library or a framework, it is a new kind of architecture that Facebook created to work with React:

 - Actions: Helpers that pass data to the Dispatcher
-- Dispatcher: REceives these Actions and broadcast paylodas to registered callbacks
+- Dispatcher: Receives these Actions and broadcast paylodas to registered callbacks
 - Stores: Act as a container for application state and logic
 - Controller Views: React Components that grab the state from Stores and pass it down via props to child components